v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + GitHub account ([link](https://github.com/))
 + Postman installed - either desktop or web client app ([link](https://www.postman.com/))

-__Note:__ To access some of the materials used with Postman in this hack, learners will need a Postman account.
-Free Postman cloud accounts require a login via email or a Google account.
+__Note:__ Free Postman cloud accounts require a login via email or a Google account.
 Additionally, Postman recommends that if you choose to use the web client, you should also download the desktop application.
 You can read more and download the desktop client [here](https://www.postman.com/downloads/?utm_source=postman-home).

 ## Next Steps

-Click [here](../Challenge-01/Readme.md) to proceed to the next challenge.
+Click [here](../Challenge-01/Readme.md) to proceed to Challenge-01.